 Please eat before you come in.
 You may bring contained snacks that do not make a mess and non-alcoholic drinks to consume during breaks in your appointment.
-No other food or drinks should be brought in or eaten by clients or guests in the studio.
+No other food or drinks should be brought in or eaten by clients in the studio.

 Because of the risk of complications and the law we will not tattoo anyone under the influence.
 It will make for a worse experience for you and your artist.